edgedelta/docs/docs/configuration/filters.md

     pattern: "error"
 ```

-After you define a filter, filters can be referred at different places in the config yaml:
+After you define a filter, filters can be referred at different places in the YAML file:

 * Input filters apply right after the data ingestion from the input and before running workflows associated with the input.
 * Workflow filters apply before running processors within the workflow.
-* Processor filters apply before the processor runs regardless of which workflow the processor is running within.
+* Processor filters apply before the processor runs, regardless of which workflow the processor is running within.

 ***

-## Filter Inputs, Processors, and Workflows
+## Filter Specific Inputs, Processors, and Workflows

 When you create a filter, you must add a name to describe the filter.
 This name will appear in the list of filters to select when you create an input, processor, or workflow.